-6.0 ATTRIBUTIONS AND ANNOTATIONS
+7.0 ATTRIBUTIONS AND ANNOTATIONS

 Where appropriate in this document, bracketed callouts have been inserted to indicate information, conclusions, and recommendations provided to assist in the process of worker dose reconstruction.
 These callouts are listed here with information to identify the source and justification for each associated item.
-Conventional References, which are provided in the next section of this document, link data, quotations, and other information to documents available for review on the Project's Site Research Database.
+Conventional references, which are provided in the next section of this document, link data, quotations, and other information to documents available for review on the Project's Site Research Database.

 - [1] Martin, Jerome B. ORAU Team.
 Senior Health Physicist.
 February 2007.
-This statement is based on personal experience with a 52 in. cyclotron at the University of Colorado, where a bioassay program, routine contamination surveys, and effluent monitoring were conducted.
+This statement is based on personal experience with a 52-in. cyclotron at the University of Colorado, where a bioassay program, routine contamination surveys, and effluent monitoring were conducted.
 Bioassay results were always indistinguishable from background.
-Particulate contamination frequently had a very short half-life and detectable levels were almost always less than 10 CFR 835, Appendix D values.
+Particulate contamination frequently had a very short half-life and detectable levels were almost always less than 10 CFR Part 835, Appendix D values.
 Airborne effluents also had short half-lives and were indistinguishable from background.
-This information is consistent with the Site Profile for SLAC (ORAUT 2007b), which found that the environmental dose from accelerator effluents was less than 1 mrem/yr and negligible. - [2] Martin, Jerome B. ORAU Team.
+This information is consistent with the Site Profile for SLAC (ORAUT 2007a), which found that the environmental dose from accelerator effluents was less than 1 mrem/yr and negligible. - [2] Martin, Jerome B. ORAU Team.
 Senior Health Physicist.
 February 2007.
-Common practice in accelerator health physics is to conduct a periodic fence line survey of maximum radiation dose rates.
-The purpose of such surveys is to determine the maximum off-site impact of accelerator operations and identify any special controls or limitations that may be needed for safe operation.
-In order to produce maximum fence line dose rates, the maximum beam energy and beam current were applied to a target selected for maximum radiation production.
-These operating conditions were unusual and could be detrimental to the accelerator equipment, thus the maximum dose rate conditions only existed long enough to obtain the fence line survey results.
-Normally, the accelerator was operated at reduced beam currents and with targets that produced much lower radiation dose rates both on- and off-site.
-This was verified by examining the dosimetry records of the Synchrotron staff, which showed no unusually high exposures during the May 1961 survey or at any other time.
+Common practice in accelerator health physics is to conduct a periodic fenceline survey of maximum radiation dose rates.
+The purpose of such surveys is to determine the maximum offsite impact of accelerator operations and identify special controls or limitations that might be needed for safe operation.
+To produce maximum fenceline dose rates, the maximum beam energy and beam current were applied to a target selected for maximum radiation production.
+These operating conditions were unusual and could be detrimental to the accelerator equipment, so the maximum dose rate conditions existed only long enough to obtain the fenceline survey results.
+Normally, the accelerator operated at reduced beam currents and with targets that produced much lower radiation dose rates on and off site.
+This was verified by examining the dosimetry records of the synchrotron staff, which showed no unusually high exposures during the May 1961 survey or at any other time.

-SRDB Ref ID 25766 states that "background reading in this area (synchrotron) prior to beam being turned on was 0.5 to 1.0 mr/hr."
+Ames (1961a) states that "background reading in this area (synchrotron) prior to beam being turned on was 0.5 to 1.0 mr/hr."
 Apparently, the background reading was taken near the synchrotron where the radiation level was slightly elevated (due to activation products) above the normal natural background level.
 However, the exact location of the background reading cannot be determined.
-The fence line readings were taken some distance from the background reading location and should have not been influenced by the elevated background near the accelerator.
-In any event, the elevated background dose rates were not subtracted from the fence line dose rates reported in Table 4-1.
+The fenceline readings were taken some distance from the background reading location and should have not been influenced by the elevated background near the accelerator.
+In any event, the elevated background dose rates were not subtracted from the fenceline dose rates reported in Table 4-1.